Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Entangling gate protocol

 This particular speedup in the moderate blockade regime can be understood from the foundations of Lie-algebraic control theory.
-Control in the Hilbert space occurs due to the mixing of noncommuting Hamiltonians whose affect on the dynamics is seen in the Magnus expansion through nested commutators~\cite{Merkel_Deutch_2008_PRA_Optimal_control}.
-Here the two noncommuting Hamiltonian are the microwave-driven Rabi oscillations and the nonlinear light shift.
+Control in the Hilbert space occurs due to the mixing of noncommuting Hamiltonians whose effect on the dynamics is seen in the Magnus expansion through nested commutators~\cite{Merkel_Deutch_2008_PRA_Optimal_control}.
+Here the two noncommuting Hamiltonians are the microwave-driven Rabi oscillations and the nonlinear light shift.
 The speed limit is fastest when these effects are on the same order, $J \approx\Omega_{\mu w}$.
-A similar effect is seen in the optical regime, when $V_{rr} \approx \Omega_\mathrm{L}$ for the optical gates (see \cref{appendix_1}), but $V_{rr}$ is not easily controlled and the doubly excited Rydberg state often leads to other inelastic processes.
-In contrast, $J$ can be accurately controlled by tuning the Rydberg laser detuning, and has a soft-core dependence on distance~\cite{Johnson_Rolston_dressing,Jau_Nature_2016}.
+A similar effect of approximately $8\%$ gate-time reduction is seen in the optical regime, when $V_{rr} \approx \Omega_\mathrm{L}$ for the optical gates (see \cref{appendix_1}), but $V_{rr}$ is not easily controlled and the doubly excited Rydberg state often leads to other inelastic processes.
+In contrast, $J$ can be accurately controlled by tuning the Rydberg laser detuning, and has a soft-core dependence on distance (see Fig.~\ref{fig:J_vs_r})~\cite{Johnson_Rolston_dressing,Jau_Nature_2016}.